cyita/analytics-zoo/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 Put the model in any of your local directory, and set `model:/path/to/dir`.

 #### 2.3 Other Configuration
-The field `input` contains your input data configuration.
+The field `data` contains your input data configuration.

 * src: the queue you subscribe for your input data, e.g. a default config of Redis on local machine is `localhost:6379`, note that please use the host address in your network instead of localhost or 127.0.0.1 when you run serving in cluster, make sure other nodes in cluster could also recognize this address.
 * image_shape: the shape of your input data, e.g. a default config for pretrained imagenet is `3,224,224`, you should use the same shape of data which trained your model, in Tensorflow the format is usually HWC and in other models the format is usually CHW.